Electric fence: Agriculture

-The value of electrified fences is offset by lethal electric shock threats to a number of species, including vulnerable and endangered species such as African ground pangolin (Smutsia temminckii), Southern African python (Python natalensis), and a number of tortoise species.
+The effectiveness of electrified fences is offset by the risk of lethal electric shock to a number of species, including vulnerable and endangered animals.
+Documented fatalities include the African ground pangolin (Smutsia temminckii), the southern African python (Python natalensis), and several species of tortoise.

-In South Africa it is estimated that more than 31,500 reptiles (predominantly tortoises) are killed on electrified fences annually.
-The estimate for African ground pangolins killed by electric shock is 377–1,028 annually.
-The impacts of electrified fences on other species, such as monitor lizards (Varanus spp), have not been quantified.
+In South Africa, it is estimated that more than 31,500 reptiles—predominantly tortoises—are killed annually as a result of contact with electrified fences.
+Annual mortality estimates for the African ground pangolin range from 377 to 1,028 individuals.
+The impact of electrified fencing on other taxa, such as monitor lizards (Varanus spp.), has not been comprehensively quantified.